mostlydipo/AI-Data-science/README.md

 # AI-Data-science
+## Refer to PDf file for indepth analysis and understanding of all models.
 Regression, Classification, Neural networks and Clustering using scikit-learn Here you will find some easy to follow amnd understand models of popupolar Aritficial intelligence models.
 Linear Regression- Predictive analysis